-During 2018-19, Fife Council have entered into a collaboration agreement with City of Edinburgh Council for the provision of investment advice via its arms-length organisation known as Lothian Pension Fund Investments (LPFI).
+Fife Pension Fund continues in its collaboration arrangement with City of Edinburgh Council for the provision of investment advice from its arms-length organisation known as Lothian Pension Fund Investment (LPFI).
+This is the second year of collaboration and officers have continued to participate in the Joint Investment Strategy Panel (JISP).